“What kinds of spiders can you find in New Mexico?“

 RELATED: The 27 Types of SNAKES That Live in New Mexico!
 (ID Guide)

-RELATED: 8 Types of Ticks Found In New Mexico!
+RELATED: 18 Common Types of Birds Found In New Mexico!
 (With Photos)

 #1.
 Wolf Spider

 - Both sexes look alike and range from 0.4 to 1.4 inches, not including their legs.

 - 8 eyes total – the top row has 2 medium-sized eyes, 2 large eyes in the middle row, and the bottom row has 4 smaller eyes.

 Wolf Spiders are one of the most recognizable spiders in New Mexico!